-"connected networks" model with principal and school fixed effects.
+There is a growing interest in using value-added models to estimate principals' contributions to student outcomes.
+Accurately isolating principal effectiveness requires accounting for school-level factors that affect student achievement but are not controlled by principals.
+The common approach to address this issue is to estimate a "connected networks" model with principal and school fixed effects.
 The accuracy of this model, however, has not been rigorously tested.
 Specifically, the inclusion of school FE-while conceptually important for mitigating bias-creates challenges with respect to the reliability of principal VA estimates.

 Using simulated test scores applied to the actual principal-school assignments across long panels from Tennessee and New York City, we reach several important findings.
 First, limited mobility of principals combined with high rates of attrition makes the connected networks model difficult to implement.
 There is insufficient variation to jointly identify both principal and school effects, such that principal VA estimates are either highly localized-reflecting performance relative to only a handful of other principals-or very imprecise.
 In both Tennessee and New York City, the modal principal is in a single-school connected network.
 While estimates from small networks are reliable, they are less useful from a practical perspective and they understate the magnitude of principals' effects.
 On the other hand, VA estimates from large networks reflect a principal's performance relative to a much larger group, but the underlying network structure is weak.
 As a result, VA estimates from large networks are unreliable and their variance overstates the magnitude of principals' effects.
-The precision of VA estimates in large connected networks can be improved by employing a shrinkage estimator, though our simulation results suggest that a mixed model performs substantially better than a post-hoc shrinkage of the principal fixed effects.
+The precision of VA estimates in large connected networks can be improved by employing a shrinkage estimator, though our simulation results suggest that a mixed model performs substantially better than a post-hoc shrinkage of the principal fixed effects, the latter of which is more common in the extant literature.

 Our results help to inform the estimation of principal VA.
 Those implementing principal VA models should consider the intended use of the estimates when choosing the most appropriate specification.
-For most applications, models with principal random effects and school FE are the best available option.
+For most applications, random effects models are the best available option.
 This is particularly true when the magnitude of principal effects is the main parameter of interest.
 While, models with principal-by-school and school FE produce VA estimates with stronger internal validity and higher reliability, they understate the importance of principal quality and the measures are highly localized.
 The inability to compare principals across schools, in particular, makes this model unfavorable for accountability purposes.
 A final alternative is to omit school FE entirely from the model.
 While this alleviates variance inflation and small network issues, it comes with a risk of substantial bias in the VA estimates, as any unobserved school-level factors that are not completely captured by observable school characteristics will be mistakenly attributed to principals.